haozixin/AI_reversi/agents/t_004/wiki/AI-Method-1.md

 - [Future improvements](#future-improvements)

 ## Motivation
-Reversi is a zero-sum two player game, meaning if one party gains certain advantages, then the other party loses them.
+It is kinda difficult to utilise the traditional classical planning search algorithms at the first glance for this game due to its non-determinism (i.e., what the opponent will play in the next turn is not guaranteed), while the state space being super large, therefore measuring heuristics of a state could be a useful approximation of the goal states.
+Since Reversi is a zero-sum two player game, meaning if one party gains certain advantages, then the other part loses them, therefore maximising a player's chances of wining minimises the other, and vice versa.
+This is why Minimax becomes useful.
+As long as the heuristics are meaningful that measure domain knowledge in a reasonable degree, while Minimax algorithm discovers possibilities of all states within a pre-defined depth, the AI is expected to make moves towards the most promising state to maximise its winning rate.
+The alpha-beta pruning technique additionally, is used to strive on making the agent return the action within the given time limit (1 second), therefore potentially increases the depth of the Minimax algorithm that makes the agent more informed about the available actions.

 [Back to top](#table-of-contents)